 From Lemma~\ref{lemma:energy_barrer_expander_code}, it follows that the classical expander code has an energy barrier scaling linearly with the number of bits.
-A similar conclusion follows the transpose code in which the variable and the check nodes are exchanged.
+A similar conclusion holds for the transpose code in which the variable and the check nodes are exchanged.
 Therefore, according to the results in~\cite{zhao2024on}, the quantum expander code defined by parity check matrix $H_{(H_G, H_G)}$ has $\Omega(\sqrt{n})$ energy barrier, where $n$ here is the number of qubits.

-Research has established that soundness requires check redundancy in LDPC codes~\cite{ben2010locally,ben2003stoc}.
-Consequently, the expander code exhibits poor soundness due to its lack of check redundancy.
-However, despite this limitation, the expander code has been proven to support single-shot error correction when implemented with the small-set flip decoder~\cite{fawzi2020constant,fawzi2018efficient}.
-This makes confinement a more general and inclusive property related to single-shot error correction, compared to soundness.
+Researches have shown that good soundness requires check redundancy in LDPC codes~\cite{ben2010locally,ben2003stoc}, the expander code exhibits poor soundness due to its lack of check redundancy.
+However, despite this limitation, the quantum expander code has been proven to support single-shot error correction when implemented with the small-set flip decoder~\cite{fawzi2020constant,fawzi2018efficient}.
+This makes confinement a more general and inclusive property compared to soundness, in relation to single-shot error correction.